wp-plugins/goodreviews/readme.txt

 * Returns book information in divs and reviews in an iframe that can be styled manually from the shortcode, via custom CSS, or via a built-in responsive style sheet.
 * Includes three separate widgets that can be used in place of the shortcode.
 * Supports WordPress localization (i18n)
+* Uses WordPress 3.8 and later Dashicons to display average ratings.

 == Installation ==